 At a time when UK regional cities are racing ahead of the traditionally popular London market in terms of growth, we’re examining what is making these cities and towns tick and how a renewed focus on regeneration is pushing property prices to never-before-seen levels.
-These are our top UK regeneration hotspots.
+These are our top UK regeneration hotspots for 2020.

 The top-performing regional core since 2016, Birmingham has seen the highest levels of growth since the Brexit vote with a property price growth of 16%.
 Currently undergoing a wave of regeneration under the ‘Big City Plan’, Birmingham in 2019 can only be described as undergoing a ‘golden age’, with an exciting development pipeline that spans all sectors and locales.

 Digbeth, the city’s creative quarter, is set to receive the biggest boost over the next decade, thanks to two once-in-a-generation developments – HS2 and Birmingham Smithfield.

 HS2 is projected to bring over £92 billion of benefits, kickstarting a huge amount of investment into the region and also played a major role in attracting the likes of HSBC and PwC to relocate headquarters.
 With the interchange station located at the heart of Digbeth and Birmingham’s Eastside, the surrounding area will be revitalised with inward investment and renewed foot traffic from busy commuting professionals.